skijit/notes/programming/graphql/apollo-intro.md

 }
 ```

-- and in the login component, it looks like this:
+- and in the loginform component, it looks like this:

 ```(javascript)
 // ...